chasdabigone/discord-sidebar-price-bot/README.md

 ### Price Bot

 1. Configure [crypto_config.yaml](crypto_config.yaml) using the template provided.
 It requires a unique Discord bot key and (non-unique) Guild ID per bot.
-You also need a Quipuswap AMM contract and a Tezos node address.
+You also need a Quipuswap AMM contract address and a Tezos node address.

 2. Add your bot to your Discord server.